openmrs/openmrs-module-openconceptlab/README.md

 $ mvn openmrs-sdk:run -DserverId=refapp
 ````

-Once you run the command you need to wait for Jetty Started message, open up a browser ang go to:
+Once you run the command you need to wait for Jetty Started message, open up a browser and go to:

 [http://localhost:8080/openmrs](http://localhost:8080/openmrs)